 Learning to code?
 Learn Enough is based on the idea that you don’t have to learn everything about tech to get started—you just have to learn enough to be dangerous.
 This is the eighth in a series of posts introducing the main Learn Enough tutorials.
 You can also read the previous one or the next one.
+You might also enjoy the Ruby on Rails Tutorial free sample chapters and free sample videos.

 The Ruby on Rails Tutorial is the 800-pound gorilla of Learn Enough.
 (Indeed, it weighs in at well over 800 pages.)
 As such, the Ruby on Rails Tutorial isn’t really a Learn Enough tutorial per se.
 Instead, it’s the culmination of the core Learn Enough sequence: lessons from every prior Learn Enough tutorial are applied somewhere in the Ruby on Rails Tutorial.